 Also recommended is a clean slate approach, in which young adults can have previous convictions wiped from their records, and a much greater focus on looking after children in care, where the majority of young offenders are from, especially when they turn 18 and the state effectively washes its hands of them.

 Last week David Cameron showed he was willing to give Andy Coulson a second chance; whether Mr Garnier will follow his boss’ lead and embrace the second chance agenda and discuss policies instead of pennies remains to be seen.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.